Length dependence of waveform mismatch: a caveat on waveform accuracy: Introduction

 When comparing waveforms, however, the overlap is often replaced by the \emph{mismatch}

+Note that this is often defined with an implicit optimization over time and phase, which we do not explicitly include (see Appendix~\ref{sec:app_mismatch} for more discussion).
 Whereas overlap measures the \emph{similarity} between two waveforms, mismatch measures the \emph{dissimilarity} of two waveforms in a scale-invariant way~\cite{Lindblom:2008cm}.
 Mismatch is a useful measure because by inserting Eq.~\eqref{eq:SNR} into Eq.~\eqref{eq:mismatch} and expanding to leading order in $\delta h \equiv h_{1} - h_{2}$ with $||\delta h|| \ll ||h_{1,2}||$, one finds

 where

 Consequently, one can use the mismatch as a kind of distinguishability criterion when comparing two waveforms or two models' predictions.
 That is, two waveforms cannot be distinguished if (see App.
 G of Ref.~\cite{Chatziioannou:2017tdw} or Ref.~\cite{Toubiana:2024car})